 As our conscious self, the ego edits and limits our personal awareness by regulating the DMN's filtering process.
 Chief among the ego's editing functions is to maintain the boundary between the conscious and unconscious realms of the mind, as well as the boundary between self and other objects.
-Experience cannot enter awareness unless it can bypass this filter, which is selective and socially conditioned based on culture, language, and science.
-The ego's filter is constructed in light of our needs and desires, wishes and fears, likes and dislikes, and expectations.
+Experience cannot enter awareness unless it can bypass this filter that is selective and socially conditioned by culture, language, and science.
+The ego's filter is constructed in light of our needs and desires, wishes and fears, likes and dislikes, and biases and expectations.
 It is characterized by active control and manipulation of the environment, sequence and order, rationalism and materialism, causes and effects, and beginnings and ends.
 The ego maintains a relatively stable personal reality and sense of self through this selective awareness and attention.

-The hallmark of the ego is the subject-object relationship, in which differences are seen by categorizing the world as either "I" or as objects separate from "I".
-All objects are things to be analyzed, evaluated, explained, and compared in order to create our social definition of self-identity and the stories we tell ourselves about who we are, how much we earn and own, how attractive and successful we are, and what our roles are at work and home.
-Being right, resentment, coveting, possessing, acquiring, status, material possessions, and power are all products of the ego's subject-object dichotomy.
+The hallmark of the ego is the subject-object relationship, in which differences are seen by categorizing the world as either "I" or as objects separate from "I." All objects are things to be analyzed, evaluated, explained, and compared in order to create our social definition of self-identity and the stories we tell ourselves about who we are, how much we earn and own, how attractive and successful we are, and what our roles we play at work and home.
+Resentment, coveting, possessing, acquiring, status, material possessions, and power are all products of the ego's subject-object dichotomy.

 The ego may have come online as recently as 10,000 years ago, coincident with the development of agriculture, as a subject-object interface for a world view that began to involve control over nature and ownership of plants and animals.
 Although the natural and social worlds were previously integrated into a cyclical, rhythmic world that included humans, animals, plants, and objects to form an animistic, living nature, we began to see the world in terms of the subject-object relationship and the importance of an explanatory nature of events.
-Through writing, philosophy and the beginnings of science, we rapidly progressed to the age of reason, the industrial age and the invention of clock time, and finally to the computer age.
-The ego and science have become our sole arbiters of reality.
+This separated and detached us from the world, and we began to experience the world rationally and impersonally.
+Through writing, philosophy, and the beginnings of science, we rapidly progressed to the age of reason, the industrial age and the invention of clock time, and finally to the computer age.
+Today, the ego and science have become our sole arbiters of reality.